-Annual Matariki celebrations featured an ART1 market and included the launch of the annual maramataka (calendar), this year commemorating the final year of World War 1.
-A waahi tapu tour for the public was also made available during these celebrations
+Annual Matariki celebrations featured an ART market and included the launch of the annual maramataka (calendar), this year commemorating the final year of World War 1.
+A waahi tapu tour for the public was also made available during these celebrations.

-Our strengthening relationships with iwi have seen a continued emphasis on incorporating the tikanga and values of our partners in our day-to-day business and community events and engagements.
+Our strengthening relationships with iwi have seen a continued emphasis on incorporating the tikanga and values of our partners in the Council's day-to-day business and community events and engagements.